MorrisMA/M16C5x/README.md

 the least significant nibble is the last (rightmost) character in a data word.
 Also modified the utility provided that converts Intel Hex programming files into files compatible with the Xilinx Data2MEM utility program.

+###Release 2.60

+Cleaned up comments, added missing source HDL files for processor top and UART top for dual UART configuration, and added file and testbench for Single Port Synchronous LIFO module.